 Northern Ontario Expo

-Northern Ontario Expo returns for their sixth year this April 13-14 2019 at the McIntyre Arena.
+Northern Ontario Expo returns for their 7TH year IN 2020 at the McIntyre Arena.
 Northern Ontario Expo showcases over 30 exhibitors and programming.
 Many activities include the Northern Ontario Expo Kid’s Zone, Cosplay Corner, photo booth and the return of Artist Alley, the Vendors Market and celebrity autograph and photo sessions.
 Also returning will be the annual Cosplay contest and Gaming Zone.
 Make sure you check out the most detailed and up to date information on the Northern Ontario Expo official website

 Timmins Multicultural Festival

 The Multicultural Society of Timmins hosts the annual Multicultural Festival.
-This year’s festival will take place on May 26th, 2019 from the McIntyre Arena.
 The first Festival was in 1972 and continues to grow in popularity.
 The Multicultural Festival features: an in-door walking parade, multicultural booths where food is sold and displays of costumes and artifacts.
 There is an Opening Ceremony followed by entertainment by the multicultural groups participating.
 There is a Coin Collection at the door so the Festival is accessible to all.

 Summer Concert Series

 A hugely popular event that attracts thousands of people every year, the outdoor Summer Concert Series takes place at both the Bannerman Park located in South Porcupine, and at the Schumacher Lions Club Park located in Schumacher on McIntyre Road..
 A wide variety of musical talent will be featured, from blues, rock and country to jazz, swing, symphony and French pop.
 The free concerts take place from approximately 6pm to 9pm every Wednesday evening.

 For schedule and roster please see the Summer Concert Series schedule.